rust-lang/blog.rust-lang.org/content/github-actions-leaking-secrets-when-miri-output-is-cached.md

 ## Am I affected?

-It is likely that our scan was imperfect, so we recommend you check your own GitHub Actions setups if you run miri.
+It is likely that our scan was imperfect, so we recommend you check your own GitHub Actions setups if you run Miri.

 You are vulnerable if: